yoonjk/yoonjk.github.io/_posts/kafka/2024-09-17-how-to-setup-multi-node-kafka-kraft.md

 # Listener name, hostname and port the broker will advertise to clients.
 # If not set, it uses the value for "listeners".
-# advertised.listeners=PLAINTEXT://localhost:9092
 advertised.listeners=PLAINTEXT://kafka2.mydomain.com:9092

-# The default number of log partitions per topic.
-More partitions allow greater
-# parallelism for consumption, but this will also result in more files across
-# the brokers.
 num.partitions=6

 offsets.topic.replication.factor=2